ellifteria/ESRoCKit-LachesisPy/README.md

 # ESRoCKit-LachesisPy

-Simulated robotics controller for ESRoCKit.
+LachesisPy, an ESRoCKit package for simulated robot control.